Types of Vegetarians and Recipes to Incorporate into your Plant-Based Lifestyle

 Vegan Bean Burger

-Lacto-ovo-vegetarians are the most inclusive type of vegetarian, as the only thing they do not consume is meat or seafood.
+Lacto-ovo-vegetarians are the most inclusive of the different types of vegetarians, as the only thing they do not consume is meat or seafood.
 They still eat egg and dairy and replace their meat with plant-based protein to fulfill protein requirements, additionally consuming iron rich foods.
-Vegetarians whether lacto-ovo or lacto meet fatty acids requirements (omega 3) lost from not consuming fish, alternatives like algae based omega- 3 supplements may be suggested.
-To meet vitamin B12 needs, nutritional yeast, enriched cereals, and meat alternatives fortified with B12 can be consumed.
+Vegetarians whether lacto-ovo or lacto only often meet fatty acids requirements (omega 3) lost from not consuming fish by adding in an alternative supplement like an algae based omega 3.
+Because animal products like eggs and dairy are consumed, those following this type of diet are likely meeting their vitamin B12 needs.

 Ovo-vegetarians restrict dairy and meat.
 Because of this, fortified dairy-free milk alternatives are consumed to obtain calcium and vitamin D in replace for milk.
 Meat is replaced with plant-based protein, and iron and fatty acid rich foods are consumed.
-To meet vitamin B12 needs, nutritional yeast, enriched cereals, and meat alternatives fortified with B12 can be consumed.
+An algae based omega 3 supplement can help ensure adequate omega 3s.
+Because eggs are consumed, those following this type of diet may be meeting their vitamin B12 needs.
+However, nutritional yeast, enriched cereals, and meat alternatives fortified with B12 can also be consumed.

-Pescatarians do not consume any land meat (chicken, turkey, cow, etc) and instead eat fish and seafood.
+Pescatarians do not consume any land meat (chicken, turkey, cow, etc) and instead eat fish and seafood, and typically dairy and eggs as well.
 The benefits to this diet are that it has a much lower carbon footprint, is a great source of omega 3, and lowers the risk of heart disease.
 Some concerns are the increased level of mercury and other toxins in seafood, as well as meeting daily iron requirement.
 Increased mercury levels in seafood can be easily lowered through buying wild caught seafood instead of farm raised seafood.
 Iron requirements can also be easily met through eating iron-rich foods like shellfish, soy, spinach, pumpkin seeds, and so much more.
-To meet vitamin B12 needs, nutritional yeast, enriched cereals, and meat alternatives fortified with B12 can be consumed.

 More vegetarian recipes and blogs